ducharmemp/mobstr/README.md

   <summary><b>Can I store arbitrary objects without a prototype in the store without defining a model?</b></summary>
 Not exactly, at least not yet.
 I hope to make that a 1.0 feature.
 However, the likelihood of allowing similar definitions of `relationship` and `primaryKey` is uncertain at this time, due to the need for type names for storage purposes.
 It's entirely possible that this library could also offer a `collection` wrapper that would allow similar semantics for plain old objects.

-At this time, the recommended way to use POJOs in this library similar to this example code:
+At this time, the recommended way to use POJOs in this library is similar to this example code:

 ```js
 class Foo {